-Donald Lee Tolin, Attorney & Counselor At Law, has been a licensed attorney in Wyoming for thirty-nine (39) years.
+Donald Lee Tolin, Attorney & Counselor At Law, has been a licensed attorney in Wyoming for forty (40) years.
 He is married to Vickie Tolin, his legal assistant and office manager since 1978.
 The parents of four adult children, they also have six grandchildren.

 He graduated in 1972 from Casper College (Casper, WY) with an Associate of Arts Degree in Social Science.
 He graduated in 1975 with a Bachelors of Science Degree With Honor in Accounting from the College of Commerce and Industry at the University of Wyoming (Laramie, WY.)
 He obtained his Juris Doctor Degree in 1978 from the College of Law at the University of Wyoming (Laramie, WY.)